okta/okta.github.io/_source/_posts/2018-10-31-jwts-with-java.md

 ## Learn More About Working with JWTs in Your Java Apps

 The JJWT library makes it super easy to create and verify JWTs.
 Just specify a secret key and some claims, and you've got a JJWT.
-Later, use the same secret key to decode the JJWT and verify it's contents.
+Later, use the same secret key to decode the JJWT and verify its contents.

 Creating and using JJWTs is now so easy, why aren't you using them?